wp-plugins/wordpress-bootstrap-css/readme.txt

 * Twitter Bootstrap version 1.2.0

 == Upgrade Notice ==

+= 0.3 =
+* Added support for 'Bootstrap, from Twitter' Javascript libraries.
+You can now select which of the invididual JS libraries to include.

 = 0.2 =
 * Updated Twitter Bootstrap CSS link to version 1.3.0.